The Dirk Diggler Story

 The Dirk Diggler Story is a 1988 mockumentary short film written and directed by Paul Thomas Anderson.
-It follows the rise and fall of Dirk Diggler, a well-endowed male porn star.
+It follows the rise and fall of Dirk Diggler, a fictional well-endowed male porn star.
 The character was modeled on American porn actor John Holmes.
 The film was later expanded into Anderson's 1997 film Boogie Nights.

 Plot summary

-Dirk Diggler (Michael Stein) was born as Steven Samuel Adams on April 15, 1961 outside of Saint Paul, Minnesota.
-His parents are a construction worker and a boutique shop owner who attend church every Sunday.
+Dirk Diggler (Michael Stein) was born as Steven Samuel Adams on April 15, 1961, outside of Saint Paul, Minnesota.
+His father is a construction worker and his mother a boutique shop owner who both attend church every Sunday.
 Looking for a career as a male model, Diggler drops out of school at age 16 and leaves home.
 Jack Horner (Robert Ridgely) discovers Diggler at a falafel stand.
 Diggler meets his friend, Reed Rothchild (Eddie Delcore), through Horner in 1979, while working on a film.

-Horner slowly introduces Diggler to the business until Diggler becomes noticeable within the industry.
+Horner gradually exposes Diggler to the company until Diggler becomes well known in the industry.
 Diggler becomes a prominent model and begins appearing in pornographic films.
 Diggler has critical and box office hits which lead him to stardom.
 The hits and publicity lead to fame and money, which lead Diggler to the world of drugs.
 With the amount of money Diggler is making, he is able to support both his and Rothchild's addictions.
 The drugs eventually cause a breakup between Diggler and Horner since Diggler is having issues with his performance on set.

 After the breakup, Diggler tries to make a film himself, but it is never completed.
 He then attempts a music career, which is successful, but leads him deeper into drugs because of the amount of money he is making.
-He then stars in a TV show which is a failure, both critically and commercially.
-Having failed and with no work, Diggler returns to the porn industry, taking roles in low-budget gay porn to pay for his addictions.
-On July 17, 1981, during a film shoot, Diggler dies of a drug overdose.
+He then stars in a TV show which is both a critical and commercial failure.
+Having failed and with no work, Diggler returns to the porn industry, taking roles in low-budget gay porn to pay his bills and his addictions.
+On July 17, 1981, during a film shoot with Horner, Diggler dies of a drug overdose.

 The film ends with a quotation from Diggler: "All I ever wanted was a cool '78 'Vette and a house in the country."